Understanding the JN.1 Variant: Risks, Symptoms, and Protection

 2023-12-23 15:00:00

 The World Health Organization has issued a statement on the rapid spread of the new Corona virus variant “JN.1”.
-In the following document, Dr. Tayeb Hamdi, physician and health policy and systems researcher, discusses several facts about this variant.
+In the following document, Dr. Tayeb Hamdi, physician and health policy and systems researcher, discusses several facts regarding this variant.

 “JN.1” is considered a more contagious variant, of no particular seriousness, posing no threat to social life.
 However, significant efforts are being made to protect vulnerable people from this “epidemic triad”: COVID JN.1, seasonal influenza and RSV infection.

-Why talk about JN.1?
+Why talk regarding JN.1?

 This variant was discovered in the United States in late August 2023 and is currently experiencing a sharp increase in cases in many countries.
 The share of JN.1 among new COVID cases in some countries (United States, France, etc.) reaches 50%, becoming dominant within a few weeks.
 It is likely to become predominant in many parts of the world in the coming weeks.